glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 - **[Buddy memory allocation - Wikipedia](https://en.wikipedia.org/wiki/Buddy_memory_allocation)**
 - **[Virtual memory - Wikipedia](https://en.wikipedia.org/wiki/Virtual_memory)**
 - **[Memory paging - Wikipedia](https://en.wikipedia.org/wiki/Memory_paging)**
+- **Chapter 9, Introduction to Compilers and Language Design - Douglas Thain**
 - **Various Google searches**

 Memory is used to store program's data and instruction.
 The CPU will fetch the instructions from memory and execute them.
 The data required by the instructions is also fetched from memory and manipulated by the CPU.
 After execution is done, the data is stored back on the memory.